axgdev/js2000/README.md

 - No browser APIs (window, document, DOM, etc).
 - No setTimeout/setInterval or asynchronous features.
 - No require/import or module system by default.
-- Only the global functions and FS methods listed above are available for file and system access.
+- Only the global functions and FS methods listed below are available for file and system access.
 - Scripts run synchronously and block until finished, unless setMainLoop is used.
 - You can define your own functions, use loops, and basic JS logic as usual.